 - Hyatt Regency Vancouver – This is a beautiful hotel to treat yourself to in downtown Vancouver that has a heated outdoor pool and restaurant and bar. (rates start at $236 per night)

-- Days Inn by Wyndham Vancouver Downtown – This Vancouver hotel is a great base for your drive and includes free breakfast each morning. (rates start at $135 per night)
+- Days Inn by Wyndham Vancouver Downtown – This Vancouver hotel is an excellent base for your drive and includes free breakfast each morning. (rates start at $135 per night)

 - Sundial Boutique Hotel is right in Whistler Village and has rooms with hot tubs and a view of the mountain and the village. (rates start at $165 per night)